GustavoHdezH/DataScience/README.md

 ## Links
 * [Dataset repository][dt] - Repository used during this project
 * [CSV from URL][csv] - Resource used for the read_url.py exercise
+* [Dotenv Vault][env] - Technology used to synchronize and manage versions of .env files

 ## Autor